The Virtual Patient Waiting Room: What it is, Why You Need it, and How to Create it

 - Use mobile payments and patient balance messaging to both collect copays from patients at the time of service and patient balances/deductible post-visit.

-If you have a 2-way patient messaging solution, a text response from a patient to any of the SMS-based solutions above should populate a dashboard and notify medical office staff that they have a message to reply to.
+If you have a 2-way patient messaging solution, a text response from a patient to any of the SMS-based solutions above should populate a dashboard and notify medical office staff that they have a message awaiting reply.

-Lastly, find a partner you can count on, meaning:
+Lastly, find a technology partner you can count on, meaning:

 - They check in from time to time to brainstorm, offer solutions to your most common issues, and take product feedback back to their development teams

-Virtual waiting rooms gained instant adoption during the COVID-19 pandemic when concerns over risk and infection peaked and when Telehealth became non-negotiable for providing care during a time when Americans were told to stay home whenever possible.
-But the virtual waiting room makes sense for the long term and should become best practice in medical offices across the nation for the ability to further mitigate patient and staff exposure to illness and disease, the efficiency it offers to patient flow, and the ability to help sustain Telehealth as a new staple in delivering outpatient care.
+Virtual waiting rooms gained instant adoption during the COVID-19 pandemic when concerns over risk and infection peaked and telehealth became non-negotiable for providing care during a time when Americans were told to stay home whenever possible.
+While the virtual waiting room makes sense for the long term, the early methods for powering a virtual waiting room aren’t likely sustainable.
+Now that the initial shock and crisis of the pandemic has subsided, healthcare leaders can power their virtual waiting rooms with strategies that offer flexibility, safety, and security.
+Whether facing subsequent waves of COVID-19 or facing other types of disruptions, virtual waiting rooms mitigate patient and staff exposure to illness and disease, optimizes patient flow, and makes it more sustainable for medical offices to sustain telehealth as a new staple in delivering outpatient care.

-There are vendors who do this well and those who don’t deliver the results they promise.
-Look for someone who specializes in healthcare, is highly recommended by their customers and third parties, and can offer you a flexible platform that meets your needs without having to seek out multiple vendors.
+Virtual waiting room strategies also offer third-party health tech companies an expanded proposition to offer the medical offices they partner with and serve.
+Find a technology partner who specializes in healthcare, is highly recommended by their customers and third parties, and can offer you a flexible platform to meet your needs without having to seek out multiple vendors.